Download

 Sitemap

-A sitemap is a list, usually in XML format, detailing the hierarchy of your site from the frontpage down.
+A sitemap is a list, usually in XML format, detailing the hierarchy of your site from the homepage down.
 It can be used by both search engines and regular users so its worth having, and Publii can take care of it automatically.
 The options in this section are:

 • Create XML Sitemap - Ticking this will allow Publii to create a sitemap for your website.